raymondbutcher/pretf/docs/tutorial/get-started.md

     * If you're using "workarounds", "escape hatches", or "hacks":
         * Consider using Pretf

-These tutorials assume that you have an existing Terraform project and you want to generate additional resources with Pretf.
+These tutorials assume you have an existing Terraform project and you want to generate additional resources with Pretf.

 Before starting, run `pretf version` to check that Pretf and Terraform are installed: